Laleu, Orne

 Laleu (/fr/) is a commune in the Orne department in north-western France.

 Geography

+Laleu is made up of the following collection of villages and hamlets, Laleu and Bois Gallais.

 The commune along with another 32 communes is part of a 3,503 hectare, Natura 2000 conservation area, called the Haute vallée de la Sarthe.

+The commune is in the Normandie-Maine Regional Natural Park.

+The Sarthe river flows through the commune.